imazen/keyhub/spec/schema.md

 Example of export format: https://docs.google.com/spreadsheet/ccc?key=0AgBQf0FS96bPdG5DM0hBTnA1cmd6UXBCc1F4aF9YMHc

+Question: TransactionItems and Transaction contain a number of fields required for handling the payment.
+          Webshop is responsible of payment handling.
+As soon as KeyHub recieves a transaction request, the user can start claiming the license.
+          Suggestion to remove all payment related fields such as TransactionItem.Gross.

 ### TransactionItems table

 * pk id (guid)
 * n fk sku_id  (nullable, because it's possible that we won't be able to match it up to an SKU)
 * fk transaction_id
 * n float gross (Gross sale price of transaction item.
 Will need to be divided by quantity during import)

 The following fields are recorded, but not displayed unless SKU lookup fails.
 These can be stored in xml or plain columns, whichever is preferred.
 These fields may change with e-commerce providers